RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 The PID Widget doesn't provide any direct access to all the IO features.
 Before you enable the PID, make sure you use the IO widget to:
 * Power the boards.
 * Bias the encoders based on potentiometers.
 Important note re. the PSM joint 7:  place the last joint near the middle before you set the encoders based on potentiometers!
-* Bias current based on current feedback.
+Please note that the full tele-operation examples performs this step during homing.

 Once you have configure the IO, you can enable the PID.
 * `Maintain position` is the safest option.
 This triggers a read of the current position and uses it as target position for the controller.
 Ideally, you should hold the arm close to it's home position and then click the `Maintain position` button.